-- 1059 If the engine races, but the car does not pick up speed when changing from low to high speed or when the engine is suddenly accelerated, the trouble is probably due to wear on the transmission clutch disc and the clutch should be adjusted. - 1060 To adjust the clutch, jack up one of the rear wheels and remove the mat, floor boards, and transmission cover door.
+- 1059 If the engine races, but the car does not pick up speed when changing from low to high speed or when the engine is suddenly accelerated, the trouble is probably due to wear on the transmission clutch disc and the clutch should be adjusted. - the mat, floor boards, and transmission cover door.
 Place hand brake lever in forward position and turn the engine over with the starting crank until one of the three clutch fingers is directly below the opening in the transmission cover.
 Withdraw cotter pin from clutch finger screw and give the screw (See Fig. 507) one-half turn (clockwise), then replace the cotter pin and adjust the two other clutch finger screws in the same manner.
 The transmission cover door is then replaced and the clutch tested for correct adjustment.
 If the clutch still slips, give each of the three screws another half turn, making sure that all three screws receive exactly the same number of half turns.
-(If the car has been in service for a long period and the clutch still slips after the clutch finger screws have been run down to the end of their adjustment, the trouble is due either to worn clutch plates or a weak or broken clutch spring.) - 1061 After tightening the clutch finger screws, check the adjustment of the low speed connection.
+(If the car has been in service for a long period and the clutch still slips after the clutch finger screws have been run down to the end of their adjustment, the trouble is due either to worn clutch plates or a weak or broken clutch spring.) - of the low speed connection.
 This is done by withdrawing cotter key and removing the clevis pin, then pull the clutch pedal back and check the play in the pin hole in the clevis and clutch lever shaft.
-If there is less than $\frac{1}{16}$ play, loosen the clevis lock nut and run the clevis in on the low speed connection until there is $\frac{1}{16}$ play in pin holes in clevis and clutch lever shaft, (See Fig. 508).
+If there is less than \(\frac{1}{6}'' \) play, loosen the clevis lock nut and run the clevis in on the low speed connection until there is \(\frac{1}{6}'' \) play in pin holes in clevis and clutch lever shaft, (See Fig. 508).
 The pin is then inserted through clevis and clutch lever shaft and locked with a cotter key and the lock nut run down tightly against the clevis.
 The clutch lever screw is next run down until it holds the clutch in neutral when the hand brake lever is pulled back to a vertical position.